andrewfstratton/quando/README.md

     2. npm install serialport --build-from-source
 4. Download blockly from github (most likely) and unzip into C:\quando\blockly (only needed for reference to previous version of blockly)

-_Note: Chrome can be used, but will need to be modified to work:_
+_Note: Chrome now needs to be modified to allow video and audio to auto play:_

 1. _open chrome://flags/#autoplay-policy_
 2. _change to 'no user gesture is required'_